projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

      sudo dnf install git

-We use the source header files to generate API docs and we use github.io for publishing the generated documentation.
+We use the source header files to generate API documentation and we use github.io for publishing the generated documentation.
 Here's the recommended folder setup for documentation contributions and generation: